scalasm/aws-lambda-mcp-cookbook/docs/cdk.md

     - **API GW with Lambda Integration** - API GW with a Lambda integration POST /api/orders that triggers the Lambda function.
     - **AWS DynamoDB table** - stores request data.
 Created in the `api_db_construct.py` construct.
     - **AWS DynamoDB table** - stores idempotency data.
 Created in the `api_db_construct.py` construct.
-- Construct: **cdk.service.configuration.configuration_construct.py** which includes:
-    - AWS AppConfig configuration with an environment, application, configuration and deployment strategy.
-You can read more about it [here](best_practices/dynamic_configuration.md).

 ### **Infrastructure CDK & Security Tests**